 Pilot of Miami to Chile flight dies in aircraft bathroom 3 hours after takeoff

+Miami flight pilot dies in bathroom 3 hours after takeoff, here's what happened

 Pilot dies on LATAM Airlines flight from Miami to Santiago.
 Flight diverted to Panama City.